hooksz/Focus-Secrecy-Baseline/README.md

 }
 ```

 Contribution is welcome.
-Do not hesitate to reach out
+Do not hesitate to reach out via the issues or direct email to the operators.